calnix/DualVeTokenSystem/documents/Contract Explanations/VotingEscrowMoca.md

 This is achieved by benchmarking voting power to the end of said epoch; i.e. everyone gets decayed forward.
 Put differently, users vote with the voting power they would have at the end of the Epoch.

-**Due to forward-decay with voting power benchmarked to the epochEnd, the last meaningful epoch of a lock is one less than its actual.**
+**Due to forward-decay, the last meaningful epoch of a lock is one less than its actual:**

-- Assume a lock ends at epoch N; it would have 0 veMoca at the end of epoch N. (would have non-zero veMoca at epochStart)
+- Assume a lock ends at epoch N; it would have 0 veMoca at the end of epoch N. (would have non-zero veMoca at start of epoch N)
-- It cannot vote in Epoch N, since per `VotingController`, it has 0 votes [forward-decay].
+- It cannot vote in epoch N, since per `VotingController`, it has 0 votes [forward-decay].
-- It can vote last in Epoch N-1, where it would a non-zero bias for that epochEnd.
+- It can vote last in Epoch N-1, where it would have a non-zero bias for that epochEnd.

-This means that the last meaningful epoch of a lock, where it can participate in voting is `N-1` [where N is its final epoch].
+This means that the last meaningful voting epoch of a lock is `N-1` [where N is its final epoch].

 **Thus to prevents ineffective delegations, increases, or extensions where the added value decays to zero before usable in future voting, we implement the following check:**